mattan42/CPP-Template-Bootcamp/Stages/3/solution/README.md

 > [!NOTE]
 > You may also have encountered the `_t` naming convention.
 This stands for `typename`, and it helps us understanding that the name we're looking at is a type, not a value.

 ## What have we Learned?

-- Template Specialization
 - Explicit (full) Template Specialization
-    - Partial Template Specialization
-    - What is the Primary Template
+    - What is referred to by "Primary Template"
-    - Syntax of primary template and specializations
+    - Syntax of primary template and full specializations
-- Creating our own type traits using full and partial specializations
+- Creating our own type traits using full specializations
 - Using *variable templates* (`template<...> constexpr bool is_human_v = ...`, in this stage)